awesto/django-shop/docs/customer-model.rst

 Customer is associated with exactly one one User.
 For instance, accessing the hashed password can be achieved through ``customer.user.password``.
-Some common fields and methods from the User model, such as ``first_name``, ``last_name``, ``email``, ``is_anonymous()`` and ``is_authenticated()`` are accessible directly, when working with a customer object.
+Some common fields and methods from the User model, such as ``first_name``, ``last_name``, ``email``, ``is_anonymous()`` and ``is_authenticated()`` are accessible directly, when working with a Customer object.
 Saving an instance of type Customer, also invokes method ``save()`` from the associated User model.

 The other direction – accessing the Customer model from a User – does not always work.
-Accessing an attribute that way, fails if the corresponding Customer is missing.
+Accessing an attribute that way, fails if the corresponding Customer object is missing, ie. if no Customer points onto the given User object.

 .. code-block:: python